scvalex/daemons/README.md

 Modules
 -------

+ - `Control.Pipe.C3` provides simple RPC-like wrappers for pipes.

  - `Control.Pipe.Serialize` provides pipes to serialize and deserialize streams of strict `ByteString`s using [cereal](http://hackage.haskell.org/package/cereal).

  - `Control.Pipe.Socket` provides functions to setup strict `ByteString` pipes around sockets.

+ - `System.Daemon` provides a high-level interface to starting daemonized programs that are controlled through sockets.

+ - `System.Posix.Daemon` provides a low-level interface to starting, and controlling detached jobs.

 See also
 --------